 The Hungary Helps Agency is a governmental, non-profit organization under the Hungarian Ministry of Foreign Trade and Foreign Affairs.
-Through this initiative, the Hungarian government is able to provide effective assistance to Christian and other communities in difficult situations in the Middle East, one of the regions where Hungary Helps carries out projects.
-Despite the fact that Hungarian migration policy has received a lot of criticism during the last decade, in this paper we want to present the positive results of the Hungarian policy of local support and give more insight into the concept of externalization.
+Through this initiative, the Hungarian government is able to provide effective assistance to Christian and other communities in difficult situations.
+This paper examines the organization's programs in the Middle East, as it is known that Hungary Helps carries out projects in countries and territories such as Iraq, Syria, Jordan, Lebanon, Israel and Palestine.
+Thanks to the organization's activities, the perception of Hungary in these countries is positive, and one can often find appreciative articles and posts on Arabic-language websites.
+In the following, we present the most important developments and aid activities in the aforementioned states, without claiming to be exhaustive.
+The paper also examines the extent to which the agency's assistance has led to changes in the lives of the communities mentioned, and describes how the communities supported feel about Hungary Helps' activities.
+Despite the fact that Hungarian migration policy has received a lot of criticism during the last decade, in this paper we want to present the positive results of the Hungarian policy of local support and give more insight into the so-called concept of externalization.